TechxArtisanStudio/Openterface/docs/faq.md

 ### Basic

-#### What is Openterface mini-KVM?
+#### What is Openterface Mini-KVM?
-The Openterface Mini-KVM is a compact, feature-rich, and open-source KVM gadget driven by [a vibrant community](https://openterface.com/community/).
-It allows you to use your own laptop to display and control headless devices directly through a [USB and HDMI connection](https://openterface.com/quick-start/#connection-procedure).
-This KVM-over-USB solution captures video via HDMI and simulates keyboard and mouse inputs.
-It is particularly useful for [a wide range of applications](https://openterface.com/use-cases/), catering to tech enthusiasts exploring single-board computers, as well as IT professionals troubleshooting headless devices.
-It eliminates the need for additional monitors, keyboards, and mice, providing a convenient solution in environments where network connections are unreliable or unavailable.
+The Openterface Mini-KVM allows you to use your laptop or computer to display and control headless devices through a USB and HDMI connection.
+This KVM-over-USB solution offers a lightweight, speedy, and seamless KVM control.
+It eliminates the need for extra monitors, keyboards, and mice, providing a convenient solution in places where network connections are unreliable or unavailable.
+It is particularly useful for [a wide range of applications](https://openterface.com/use-cases/), especially for tech professionals troubleshooting headless devices or single-board computers.
+With the use of a video adapter, it can also support [VGA](https://www.crowdsupply.com/techxartisan/openterface-mini-kvm#product-3914), Micro HDMI, DVI, and other input sources.

+The Openterface Mini-KVM is ==fully open-sourced== in both [hardware](/how-it-works/#explore-hardware-details) and [software](https://openterface.com/quick-start/#install-host-application), certified by [OSHWA](https://certification.oshwa.org/cn000015.html), and supported by [a vibrant community](https://openterface.com/community/).

-#### Why Openterface Mini-KVM Make a Difference?
+#### Why Does the Openterface Mini-KVM Make a Difference?

-Our [Openterface Mini-KVM features](https://openterface.com/#product-features) a **portable design, plug-and-play ease, fast response time, and direct BIOS-level access with a switchable USB-A port**, all shared between host and target devices.
-It ensures a reliable and speedy control experience via HDMI and USB connection, free from the constraints of network dependency, making it suitable for various [use scenarios](https://openterface.com/use-cases/), especially for on-the-fly IT tasks and troubleshooting.
+1. **Portability & Functionality**

+    Designed with portability in mind, the Openterface Mini-KVM is a compact and lightweight gadget that can easily accompany you on the go.
+Featuring comprehensive capabilities such as BIOS-level access, audio integration, a switchable USB port, and text transfer, this device provides all the necessary tools to efficiently manage and troubleshoot your headless devices, wherever your work may lead.

+2. **Network-Free & On-the-Fly Troubleshooting**

+    Unlike KVM-over-IP or software KVM solutions that rely on network access, the Openterface Mini-KVM offers a plug-and-play, network-independent experience.
+Our device establishes a direct HDMI and USB connection between the host computer and the target device, enabling you to take control and diagnose issues quickly, especially in environments where network connectivity is unreliable or unavailable.
+The hardware startup time is less than 1 second, ensuring you can jump right into troubleshooting without delays or disturbances in your workflow.

+3. **Wallet-Friendly Price**

-Moreover, unlike traditional KVM consoles that often come with a hefty price tag, our mini-KVM is designed to be accessible and **afforadable** to a broader spectrum of users, from IT professionals to tech enthusiasts.
+    Unlike traditional KVM consoles that often come with a hefty price tag, our Mini-KVM is designed to be accessible and affordable to a broader spectrum of users, from IT professionals to tech enthusiasts.

+4. **Fully Open Source & Community**

-But the real magic lies in our commitment to **open-source development** and **community engagement**.
-By embracing these principles, we’re building a vibrant ecosystem where users can collaborate, contribute, and customize the device to meet their unique needs, fostering innovation and pushing the boundaries of what’s possible.
+    The real magic lies in our commitment to open-source development and community engagement.
+By embracing these principles, we’re building a vibrant ecosystem where users can collaborate, contribute, and customise the device to meet their unique needs, fostering innovation and pushing the boundaries of what’s possible.

 #### What are use cases for this mini-KVM?
+Openterface Mini-KVM is the perfect companion for a wide range of users and scenarios:

+- IT professionals troubleshooting servers
+- Technicians servicing ATMs, VLTs, and kiosks
+- Developers managing edge computing devices
+- Tech enthusiasts experimenting with single-board computers
+- Professionals requiring secure local operations on network segregation, such as those managing crypto assets
+- Anyone in need of frequently integrated workflows between personal and work computers.

-Please check out this page: [Use Cases](https://openterface.com/use-cases/)
+Please also check out this page: [Use Cases](https://openterface.com/use-cases/)

 #### What host computers are compatible with the Openterface Mini-KVM?
 To use this mini-KVM, the host computer must install one of these [host applications](https://openterface.com/quick-start/#install-host-application) to support MacOS, Windows and Linux.
 A web-based extension and Android apps are currently under development.